facebook/react-native-website/docs/turbo-native-modules-ios.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

-Having completed both your Turbo Native Module specification, run codegen and written the application code we now need to write iOS platform code to make sure `localStorage` survives after the application is closed.
+Now it's time to write some iOS platform code to make sure `localStorage` survives after the application is closed.

 ## Prepare your Xcode Project